 I’m Tom Hardison

-I help CEOs and their teams cultivate collective leadership mastery so they can sustainably scale their businesses.
+I help CEOs and their teams cultivate generative leadership mastery so they can sustainably scale their businesses.

 I’ve always been curious about what creates thriving cultures and organizations.